waldur/waldur-docs/docs/user-guide/service-provider-organization/adding-an-offering.md

     ![Accounting component details](../img/Add_component.png)

 8. To configure accounting frequency and prices, select "Accounting plans" from the top menu and then "Add plan" from the right.
-Select a name for the plan and accounting frequency:
+Select a name for the plan and accounting frequency.
     ![Accounting frequency](../img/Accounting_plan.png)

 9. To define prices for the components, select "Actions" and then "Edit prices".
 Set new price and save.
 If there is a need to provide higher priority access to resources with different prices, then it is advised to create another offering for this kind of cases.